Gingery Buttercup Squash Soup. Vegan and gluten free but CREAMY. The candied ginger on the top makes this soup to die for.

 What's yours?
 Before I joined Season's Bounty Farm's CSA (community sponsored agriculture) program I had never heard of Buttercup Squash.
 But we received two of them, so I had to figure out what to do with them.
 I roasted one and thought, "Hmmmm.
 This tastes much like Acorn Squash."
 The texture was similar as well.
 It wasn't overly sweet.

-After I roasted the first squash, I thought about making the other one into soup, and this Gingery Buttercup Squash recipe is terrific!
+After I roasted the first squash, I decided to make the other one into soup, and this Gingery Buttercup Squash recipe is terrific!

-I’m sorry to say that I do not remember where I originally found the recipe.
-Maybe in one of Robin Robertson’s cookbooks?
-She has some truly scrumptious vegan recipes and I love her cookbooks, especially Fresh from the Vegetarian Slow Cooker.
+I'm sorry to say that I do not remember where I originally found the idea for the recipe.
+Maybe in one of Robin Robertson's cookbooks?
+She has some truly scrumptious vegan recipes and I love her cookbooks, especially Fresh from the Vegetarian Slow Cooker (affiliate link).

-You could use Butternut Squash in the recipe instead of Buttercup Squash and it will be just as good.
+You could use Butternut Squash or Acorn Squash in the recipe instead of Buttercup Squash and it will be just as good.
 The taste is very similar.
 The Buttercup Squash, however, is much more orange, so it makes a prettier soup.